 Before we begin modifying your screen settings, use the instructions in the previous section to ensure that your display is set to the highest resolution available.
-If supported, this will be the high-resolution for your HiDPI monitor.
-For my Dell XPS 13, this setting is 3200 x 1800 pixels as shown below.
+If supported, this will be the HiDPI setting for your high-resolution display.
+For my Dell XPS 13, the HiDPI setting is 3200 x 1800 pixels.